byt3bl33d3r/MITMf/README.md

 So far the most significant changes have been:

-- Arpspoof plugin has been completly re-written to use scapy instead of third-party tools (e.g. ettercao)
+- Arpspoof plugin has been completly re-written to use scapy instead of third-party tools (e.g. ettercap)

 - Addition of the BrowserProfiler plugin